djtersteegc/Ferguson-Big-Board-Reproduction/README.md

 U22 pin 8 should be connected to the trace running immediately above it to connect to U9 pin 11 and U25 pin 5.
 There is a via under U21by pin 9 that can complete this connection.

-U37 pin 6 should be connected to trace running immediately below it to connect to U38 pin 10 and U10 pin 9.
+U37 pin 6 should be connected to trace running immediately below it to connect to U38 pin 10 and U10 pin 5.
+A bodge between U37-6 and U38-10 is the most direct.

 U35 pin 1 should be connected to the +5V rail immediately above it.